chuhuiL/chuhuiL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 😄 About me

-Chuhui (Leo) Liu is a senior at the University at Buffalo, SUNY, majoring in Computer Science with a passion for Mobile Health (mHealth).
-His research lies at the intersection of Sensing Systems, Medical Device Development, and AI, focusing on creating accessible, cost-effective health monitoring systems.
-Leo has contributed to projects such as hearing disorder screening through audio-pupil response analysis and real-time vascular health monitoring using NIR technology.
-He has published multiple papers in IEEE conferences and has been recognized with several academic awards.
-Leo also has experience in developing commercial products like DreamCollege.AI and StockGPT.
+Chuhui (Leo) Liu is a senior at the University at Buffalo, SUNY, pursuing a Bachelor of Science in Computer Science with a focus on Mobile Health (mHealth) under the mentorship of Prof. Wenyao Xu.
+His research interests encompass the intersection of Sensing Systems, Medical Device Development, and Artificial Intelligence, aiming to create innovative, cost-effective health monitoring systems.
+Under Prof. Xu's guidance, Leo has worked on projects like developing advanced hearing disorder screening systems that analyze audio-pupil response data and designing real-time vascular health monitoring systems using near-infrared (NIR) technology.
+He has published multiple papers in prestigious IEEE conferences and has been recognized with several academic honors.
+In addition to his research, Leo has developed commercial products, including DreamCollege.AI and StockGPT, showcasing his ability to translate academic insights into practical applications.

 # 🔥 News